 2.2.1 ?
 (HELP)

-This command is used to list all the valid commands in the level where the router is programmed.
+This command is used to list all valid commands at the level where the router is programmed.
 You can also use this command after a specific command in order to list the available options.

 ASDP-X Cfg>?